xdanielsb/pet-factory/README.md

 ### Abstract

-In this project 100 million of registers belongs to animals are created in such a way that it is inefficient load them in memory, This project propose a system to create, update, delete read registers in disk  without load the registers in memory.
-Besides the architecture is client-server so many clients can connect and update registers it's important remark that the system makes control of critical sections using different techniques mention below.
+In this project 100 million of registers belongs to animals are created in such a way that it is inefficient to load them in memory, This project proposes a system to create, update, delete read registers in disk without load the registers in memory.
+Besides the architecture is client-server so many clients can connect and update registers it's an important remark that the system takes control of critical sections using different techniques mentioned below.

 ---